pvandenheede/cognitive-postman-collection/README.md

 Take a look below as to see what is in this collection.

-Feel free to open an issue if you have any questions or remarks.

 ## Vision
 - **Computer Vision**
   - Tag image